Foo-Bear/beartime-server/README.md

 More features of bearserver are behind an authentication layer.
 These are usually `POST` requests.

-`/authenticate` will assign a JWT token based on the secret in `config.js` it is IP based.
+`/authenticate` will assign a JWT token based on the secret in `config.js`.
+It is IP based.

 If authenticated with the above method, the following commands are avaliable

 `/inputschedule` takes a JSON object like the following and adds it to the array of specials:

-Example input schedule
+Example input schedule:
 ```json
 {
   "name": "optional name for reference",